hudochenkov/stylelint-order/rules/properties-order/README.md

 }
 ```

-### `emptyLineBeforeUnspecified: "always"|"never"|"threshold"`
+### `emptyLineBeforeUnspecified`

+Value type: `"always" | "never" | "threshold"`.
+Default value: none.

-Default behavior does not enforce the presence of an empty line before an unspecified block of properties.
+Default behavior does not enforce the presence of an empty line before an unspecified block of properties (`"ignore"`).

 If `"always"`, the unspecified group must be separated from other properties by an empty newline.
 If `"never"`, the unspecified group must have no empty lines separating it from other properties.